andre505/NotificationManagementService/README.md

   - MessageType of 0 represents an email message.
   - MessageType of 1 represents an sms messsage.

-  In the responses for request reports (Which is an array of requests made):
+  In the responses for request reports (which returns an array of requests made):
   - Status of true represents a successful request.
   - Status of false represents a failed request.